projgb/ML_RegressionModels/README.md

 # Code sample
-WIP: Jupyter notebook 'RegressionModels.ipynb' contains the source code used for this learning exercise.
+Jupyter notebook 'RegressionModels.ipynb' contains the source code used for this learning exercise.